 The Field Study Program (FSP) is the capstone requirement of the MBA program.
 It aims at bringing together teams of participants with companies and organizations, in order to address real problems in a corporate environment.
 The sponsor company representatives, the graduate students and the program faculty collaborate in selecting, formulating, structuring, executing and reporting on field study projects for mutual benefit and enrichment.
 The projects emanate from real business problems that companies face.
 The studies are executed utilizing the latest tools and methodologies, and their results are reported through the master’s thesis of the students and professionally written managerial reports.
 More than 200 such projects have been successfully completed, with excellent feedback both from company sponsors and program participants.

-Students might also undertake an international internship, an entrepreneurial project or a corporate social responsibility action.
+Students might also undertake an international internship, an entrepreneurial project or a personal project.

 Personal Skills Development Program (PSD)